Edinburgh-Genome-Foundry/DnaChisel/README.rst

    :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/DnaChisel?branch=master

 DNA Chisel (complete documentation `here <https://edinburgh-genome-foundry.github.io/DnaChisel/>`_) is a Python library for optimizing DNA sequences with respect to a set of constraints and optimization objectives.
-It can be used for , and much more.

-DNA Chisel comes with over 15 classes of sequence specifications which can be composed to codon-optimize genes, meet the constraints of a commercial DNA provider, avoid homologies between sequences, or all of this at once!
+It comes with over 15 classes of sequence specifications which can be composed to codon-optimize genes, meet the constraints of a commercial DNA provider, avoid homologies between sequences, or all of this at once!

 DNA Chisel also allows users to define their own specifications in Python, making the library suitable for a large range of automated sequence design applications, and complex custom design projects.
+It can be used as a Python library, a command-line interface, or a `web application <https://cuba.genomefoundry.org/sculpt_a_sequence>`_.

 Example of use
 ---------------